learn-co-curriculum/react-presentation-components/README.md

 that does nothing but render a piece of our UI; that has no notion of how to fetch or reload the `message` data that it takes in as a `prop`; that has no changeable state; and that only contains a render method.
-So, I think we can safely say it's pretty well presentational.
+So, I think we can safely say it fits the pattern well.

 ## Great, but when would we need such a simple component?